2026.07.20

 Automotive lighting products are different from general lighting products because they are closely related to road safety and market regulations.
 Different countries and regions have different requirements for beam patterns, brightness, color, installation position, and electrical safety.

-When selecting a vehicle lighting supplier, customers should confirm whether the supplier understands standards such as ECE, DOT, and SAE.
+When selecting a vehicle lighting supplier, customers should confirm whether the supplier understands standards such as ECE and DOT/SAE.
 These regulations may affect the design of headlamps, tail lamps, indicator lamps, fog lamps, daytime running lights, and other automotive lighting products.

 For export markets, overseas brands, vehicle manufacturers, and spare parts distributors, regulatory compliance is a key foundation for cooperation.
 A reliable supplier does more than manufacture lamps.
 It should also help customers consider market requirements during product development, reducing the risk of discovering beam, brightness, or specification problems after the product has already been completed.